MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 When you make a correction, the record is removed from the list of records on the **Migration Data Errors** page.

-You are now ready to apply the customer’s data to the database.
+You are now ready to apply the customer's data to the database.

 ## <a name="to-apply-customer-data"></a>To apply customer data
 When you have imported all data migration records that are valid and have no errors, you can apply the records to the [!INCLUDE[d365fin](includes/d365fin_md.md)] database.